Nuwaubian Nation: York's prosecution and the demolition of Tama Re

-Based on allegations of child molestation made by ex-members, from 1997 the FBI had been building a criminal case against York.
-On May 8, 2002, the FBI raided Tama Re, using over 300 agents from the FBI, the ATF, and the county sheriff's department.
+Based on allegations of child molestation made by ex-members, the FBI built a criminal case against York beginning in 1997.
+On May 8, 2002, the FBI raided Tama-Re, using over 300 agents from the FBI, the ATF and the county sheriff's department.
 Five teenagers were taken into protective custody.
-That same morning authorities arrested York in a supermarket in Milledgeville.
-He was initially charged with 116 counts pertaining to child molestation, although these were later reduced to 114; prosecutors subsequently added charges under the Racketeer Influenced and Corrupt Organizations Act in November 2002.
-In October 2002, York pled not guilty, but at the advice of his attorney, Ed Garland, in January 2003 he changed his plea to guilty in return for a promised 15-year sentence.
+That same morning, authorities arrested York in a supermarket in Milledgeville.
+He was initially charged with 116 counts pertaining to child molestation, although these were later reduced to 114; prosecutors subsequently added charges under the Racketeer Influenced and Corrupt Organizations Act (RICO) in November 2002.
+In October 2002, York pled not guilty, but at the advice of his attorney changed his plea to guilty January 2003 in exchange for a reduced fifteen-year sentence.
 This plea bargain was subsequently rejected by the High Court judge, Hugh Lawson.